intro-to-text-analysis-F23/syllabus/README.md

     - Rebecca Krisel's [Web Scraping Media URLs in Python](https://github.com/rskrisel/web_scraping_workshop)
 - Assignments (due by 10am on the day of class):
     - Complete weekly assignment, which will be shared weekly on Fridays by 12pm via GitHub classroom.
 The weekly assignments will ask you to annotate code to explain what the code is doing, and identify errors in the code by troubleshooting it.
 Share the resources you found to help you explain the code and/or work through the errors.
 You may work in groups up to four students, but please make sure to note this on your homework assignment.
-- Looking ahead:
-    - In week 9, we will work with the Twitter API.
-It can take a few weeks to get approved for a researcher account, so I suggest getting started now.
-Follow [these instructions](https://developer.twitter.com/en/products/twitter-api/academic-research/application-info) to apply!
 - Additional readings/resources (not required, but useful!):
     - Tutorials:
         - Datacamp: [Scraping the Amazon Best Selling Books](https://www.datacamp.com/tutorial/amazon-web-scraping-using-beautifulsoup)